aceslowman/threejs_procedural/taskell.md

     * [ ] Need to kill all active workers when renderer changes.
     * [x] Terrain is not showing up displaced.
     * [ ] Light brightness has to be ludicrously high to show up in the raycasting renderer.
-- [bug] fix issue where second map is not displaying
+- [feature] implement adjustable smoothing on Terrain mesh
-- [system]  random seed should be a member of the SketchContext
+    > This can be done using THREE.SubdivisionModifier on the Terrain mesh.

 ## Done